 Allocation of risk is primarily governed by a negotiated package of indemnities provided by the seller.
 General indemnities typically cover losses suffered by the buyer as a result of any inaccuracy or breach of the representations and warranties made by the seller or the target in the acquisition agreement.
-In addition, narrowly tailored specific indemnities may cover known concerns identified in the due diligence process.
+In addition, narrowly tailored specific indemnities may cover known concerns identified in due diligence.

-Bolstered by the availability of R&W insurance policies, sellers, particularly private equity sellers, increasingly seek to minimise post-closing liabilities by negotiating for limited or virtually no post-closing liability.
-This 'public company style' allocation of liability results in structures with minimal or no significant post-closing seller liability that rely almost exclusively on R&W insurance to manage buyer risk.
+Bolstered by the availability of R&W insurance policies, sellers, particularly private equity sellers, increasingly seek to minimise post-closing liabilities by negotiating for limited post-closing liability.
+This "public company style" allocation of liability results in structures with minimal or no significant post-closing seller liability that rely almost exclusively on R&W insurance to manage buyer risk.